 Overview

-The EU Cyber Resilience Act (CRA) Organisational Readiness Assessment helps manufacturers, importers, distributors and authorised representatives evaluate their preparedness for the EU's landmark cybersecurity regulation for products with digital elements.
+The EU Cyber Resilience Act (CRA) Organisational Readiness Assessment helps manufacturers, importers, distributors, authorised representatives and open-source software stewards evaluate their enterprise-wide preparedness for the EU's landmark cybersecurity regulation for products with digital elements.

 EU CRA Enforcement Timeline